BreeTree/pands-project/README.md

 |75%|6.400000|
 |max|7.900000|

-Count is number of not empty values. mean is a average sepal length across the 3 species of Iris. std is the standard deviation from this mean.
+Count is the number of not empty values. mean is the average sepal length across the 3 species of Iris. std is the standard deviation from this mean.
 25%, 50% and 75% are the lower, median and upper percentiles and indicate how many of the values are less than the given percentile. min and max give the minimum and maximum value respectively **[8]**

 The standard deviation is a measure of the amount of variation from the mean of a set of data.
 The standard deviation is largest for the variable petal length.